igordejanovic/igordejanovic.github.io/projects.md

 ---
 title: Open-Source projects
 layout: page
+sidebar: true
+order: 1
 ---

 ---

 Here are short descriptions of some of my FLOSS projects I like to hack on.
-I use these tools in teaching [Domain-Specific Languages](../courses/) course.
+I use these tools in teaching [Domain-Specific Languages](courses.html) course.

 ### [textX](../textX/)